schoero/swissqrbill/README.md

  - Generates PDF with scalable vector graphics
  - Works in browser and node
  - Supports german, english, italian and french invoices
- - Supports A4 invoices as well as A6/5 (QR Bill only)
+ - Supports A4 invoices as well as A6/5 (QR bill only)
  - Allows you to add other content above the invoice using [PDFKit](https://github.com/foliojs/pdfkit)
  - Easy to use
  - Free and open source